Garage door stuck?

 Reasons why your garage door may be stuck

 There are many reasons that may cause you a problem in this case.
 Mechanical faults in automatic garage doors are one of the most common ones.
 Garage door springs or pulleys support most of the weight.
 However, a little misalignment in the system can cause an obstruction.
+One of the most common causes is broken springs, when a spring fails, the door loses its counterbalance and the opener’s safety mechanism stops it mid-travel.

 Another common reason is external obstructions.
 This often happens if the garage door begins to rust or is not lubricated on a regular basis.
 Apart from these issues, weather effects can also contribute to a stuck door.
 Garage door repair professionals often fix this problem by adjusting the pressure of the door.
+A broken cable can also cause the door to stop or tilt to one side, making it impossible to open or close fully.

 How to prevent garage door problems?